jondavid-black/DevOpsForDefense/README.md

 Join us:  https://www.meetup.com/DevOps-for-Defense

+E-mail us:  DevOpsForDefense@gmail.com

 This is not a sponsored event.
 Everything we do is purely voluntary.
-If someone would like to sponsor the meetup or an event, please speak to JD or Justan.
+If someone (i.e. your small business) would like to sponsor the meetup or an event, please e-mail us or speak to JD or Justan at the next event.
 We'd love to use your support to provide food or a round of beers to help attract attention and grow the local DevOps community.

 Be sure to thank Rocket Republic Brewing Company for hosting our monthly event.